sho27/Java-Files/README.md

-implemented a program to insert records into the database table implemented e a program to update a record of a database table (based on a specific field). implemented a program to delete a record of a database table (based on specific field).
+implemented a program to insert records into the database table implemented e a program to update a record of a database table (based on a specific field). implemented a program to delete a record of a database table (based on specific field). implemented a program to delete all records of the database table. implemented a program to display all records of the database table.